lix-project/lix/doc/manual/src/contributing/hacking.md

 ### Building from the development shell

-Run a clean build and test with `just clean build install test`.
+Run a clean build and test with `just clean setup build install test`.

 You can also run the unit tests and integration tests separately: